guchan-fout/andorid-pangle-admob-custom-adapter/README.md

 - Add adapter's [packagename].[adaptername] to Class Name.

-- Add {"slotID": "your slot ID"} to Parameter.
+- Add {"placementID": "your placement ID"} to Parameter.

 **Please make sure to use JSON to set Parameter.
 Or you need to customize adapter yourself.**